Job Reference Check Advice for Employers

-Reference checks are an essential element of the hiring process, but unless you’re an experienced recruiter, you may not be asking the right questions.
-Tom Watt, Key Account Manager – Commercial, for Clicks IT Recruitment says the whole point of speaking to referees is to gain a depth of information and true insight into the candidate.
+Reference checking is an essential element of the hiring process, but unless you’re an experienced recruiter, you may not be asking the right questions.
+Tom Watt, Key Account Manager – Commercial, for Clicks IT Recruitment says the whole point of speaking to referees is to gain a depth of information and true insight into the prospective employee.

-Here, Tom shares his wisdom on some of the common mistakes hiring managers make, and what type of questions you should be asking.
+Here, Tom shares his wisdom on some of the common mistakes hiring managers make when checking employment references, and what type of questions you should be asking.

 Like any part of doing business, practice makes perfect.
 And Tom says it’s the same for reference checking.
-Once you’ve conducted a number of interviews with referees you’ll begin to recognise the tactics that aren’t delivering returns.
-Some of the obvious mistakes that are easy to make include:
+Once you’ve conducted a number of interviews with prospective employee references you’ll begin to recognise the tactics that aren’t delivering returns.
+Some of the obvious mistakes employers make when reference checking include:

 - Failing to prepare before the call: Do you know the referee’s name, their title, their relationship to your candidate, and all the other pertinent details?

 - Interrupting: Let the referee speak freely, even if you think some of what they are saying is irrelevant.
 As soon as you cut them off, they’ll be less willing to speak openly.

 - Cold calling: Make sure the referees know you will be contacting them.
 If you want to speak to anyone else, the candidate must make that connection first.